My wife and I made the leap. We moved halfway around the world, to Portugal.

-Maybe we were a little crazy, but we haven’t looked back and we couldn’t be happier.
+Maybe we were a little crazy, but we haven’t looked back.

 Both of us are active and healthy, and we love traveling.
 We thought a simpler life, where less could be more, sounded very appealing.

 Live And Invest Overseas soon became our guide as we explored the idea of living outside the United States.
 We acquired country reports and did the recommended research into what expat living might entail.

 When Portugal popped up on Live And Invest Overseas’ list as the best place to live in the Old World, we really became interested.
 We’d traveled internationally for years but never to Portugal.